DEmodisc1/Point-calculations/README.md

-in this programm you can add points to a GradeRegister and get information about the grades in the UI.
+in this program you can add points to a GradeRegister and get information about the grades in the UI.